stem-cells-SMA-2023

 Muscle weakness in the legs and shoulder muscles are the first signs of the disease.
 Weakness and muscle atrophy get significantly worse over time and can eventually lead to complete paralysis and death.

-Patients with SMA also have significant difficulty with physical activities such as walking, crawling, and I coordination, neck and had control and dysphagia ( trouble swallowing ).
-Patients with SMA also have a significantly higher risk for developing breathing issues due to the respiratory muscles in the lungs failing.
+Patients with SMA also have significant difficulty with physical activities such as walking, crawling, coordination, neck and control, and dysphagia ( trouble swallowing ).
+Patients with SMA also have a significantly higher risk of developing breathing issues due to the failure of the respiratory muscles in the lungs.

 Other symptoms include:gene-therapy-neural-cells-treatment-sma